 Corporate Tax Rates and Thresholds

 The United Arab Emirates has set a tax rate of 9 percent for corporate tax profits that are above 375,000 United Arab Emirates dirham.
-This corporate tax rate is, for the income of businesses.
+This corporate tax rate is, for the taxable income of businesses.
 Businesses have to calculate their tax profits to figure out how much corporate tax they have to pay.

 9% Rate on Profits Over AED 375,000